Our Governance

 The Court of Wardens

-The most senior members of the Court of Assistants are the Master (equivalent to a Chair) and the Wardens – collectively known as the Court of Wardens (equivalent to a Board of Trustees) – who are elected each year by the Assistants.
+The most senior members of the Court of Assistants are the Prime Warden (equivalent to a Chair) and the other Wardens – collectively known as the Court of Wardens (equivalent to a Board of Trustees) – who are elected each year by the Assistants.

-Chaired by the Master, the Court of Wardens comprises of four Wardens and Master or Lady Master.
+Chaired by the Prime Warden, the Court of Wardens comprises of four Wardens and Prime Warden.
 They are supported by the Clerk, along with the Senior Management Team.
 It handles all matters relating to the policy and direction of the Company.
-The positions on the Court change annually, as the Master holds the post for one year (November to November), before returning to the Court of Assistants.
+The positions on the Court change annually, as the Prime Warden holds the post for one year (November to November), before returning to the Court of Assistants.

 Simon Cartmell OBE